© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 World War II caisson, West Knock sandbank, Shoebury Ness is a scheduled monument protected by Historic England under reference 1021090.
 View the official record →

-World War II caisson, West Knock sandbank, Shoebury Ness is a concrete defensive structure constructed during the Second World War as part of Britain's coastal fortification programme.
+World War II caisson, West Knock sandbank, Shoebury Ness is a reinforced concrete defensive structure constructed during the Second World War as part of Britain's coastal fortification programme.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021090.

 World War II caisson, West Knock sandbank, Shoebury Ness is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021090.